• Skip to main content

 2) What are the periods and renewals for your investment visa residency?

-How long is the period of temporary residency that your investment entitles you to?
+How long does your investment grant temporary residency?
 Once that is served, how many times can it be renewed?
 How long is the period to qualify for permanent residency?
-After how long can you use your visa status to be eligible for citizenship and a passport through naturalisation?
-In conclusion, you need to have a clear understanding of all these time frames.
+After how long can you use your visa status to be eligible for citizenship and a passport through naturalization?
+In conclusion, you need to understand all these time frames clearly.

 3) How much time do you need to be resident in your country for the investment visa to be valid?